protocol/w3dt-sudo/home/vasco-santos/2021-03-audit-filecoinjs.md

 The roadmap indicates that more general filecoin operations might get implemented in the future.

-## Same Features/Modules?
+## Same Features/Modules

 1. Exported `WsJsonRpcConnector` and `HttpJsonRpcConnector` seem the same as [@filecoin-shipyard/lotus-client-provider-nodejs](@filecoin-shipyard/lotus-client-provider-nodejs) + [@filecoin-shipyard/lotus-client-provider-browser](@filecoin-shipyard/lotus-client-provider-browser), which abstracts the WS or HTTP, but also supports both.
-  - It is worth pointing out that even in the browser, `node-fetch` seems to be bundled and every time the window existence is checked...
+  - It is worth pointing out that even in the browser, `node-fetch` seems to be bundled and every time the window existence is checked.

 ## Experiments